The Oil and Gas Law Review: South Africa

-Applicants for exploration and production rights under the MPRDA must obtain an environmental authorisation (EA) issued in terms of Section 24 of the NEMA and the NEMA Environmental Impact Assessment Regulation (EIA Regulations) which require that an environmental assessment is undertaken for certain activities that are listed in the regulations.
+Applicants for exploration and production rights under the MPRDA must obtain an environmental authorisation (EA) issued in terms of Section 24 of NEMA and the NEMA Environmental Impact Assessment Regulation (EIA Regulations), which require that an environmental assessment is undertaken for certain activities that are listed in the regulations.

-The timelines, processes and costs associated with applying for the EA would depend on whether a Basic Assessment or an Environmental Impact Assessment (EIA) is appropriate for the project.
+The timelines, processes and costs associated with applying for an EA will depend on whether a Basic Assessment or an Environmental Impact Assessment (EIA) is appropriate for the project.
 This would be determined by a qualified environmental consultant referred to as an Environmental Assessment Practitioner (EAP) in terms of the NEMA EIA Regulations.
-Although the EAP undertakes the assessment on behalf of the applicant, they are required to be independent.
+Although the EAP undertakes the assessment on behalf of the applicant, it is required to be independent.
 The applicant is responsible for the cost of the environmental assessment.

 The Minister of Mineral Resources and Energy is the competent authority for the granting of EAs for activities related to exploration and production, while the Minister of Environmental Affairs would act as the appeal authority.